davidfekke/fek.io/src/blog/2024-02-09/the-tech-hiring-process-is-broken.md

 My previous company was based in Silicon Valley where I worked remotely.
 So I decided I was either going to pursue remote roles or local roles where I could work onsite.

-One of the other things that became evident to me was despite have a historically low unemployment in the United States, all of the tech layoffs has put a lot more potential candidates out into the marketplace competing for the same roles.
+One of the other things that became evident to me was despite having historically low unemployment in the United States, all of the tech layoffs has put a lot more potential candidates out into the marketplace competing for the same roles.

 ## No one is hiring in December